open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 resource detector processor, which attaches the environment variable values to the spans.
 This only works when the collector is deployed in sidecar mode.

-For example if we deploy this manifest:
+For example if you deploy this manifest:

 ```yaml
 apiVersion: opentelemetry.io/v1alpha1